rohit-dalvi/Real-Time-Stock-Market-Pipeline/README.md

 ### Step 2: Data Ingestion with Producer:
-- The producer.py script fetches quotes every 6 seconds (to avoid API limits) using requests library.
+- The producer.py script fetches quotes every 6 seconds (to avoid API limits) using the requests library.
-- It sends JSON data to Kafka topic "stock-quotes".
+- It sends JSON data to the Kafka topic "stock-quotes".
 Run it with python producer.py.

 ### Step 3: Consuming and Storing Data:
 - consumer.py listens to Kafka, saves each message as a JSON file in MinIO's "bronze-transactions" bucket.